 On July 1, 2014, Albion and Sundance entered into an arrangement agreement whereby Albion agreed to acquire all of the issued and outstanding shares of Sundance in exchange for shares of the resulting entity.
 On March 11, 2015, Sundance was renamed as KCP Minerals Inc. ("KCP"), and on March 30, 2015, Albion consolidated all of its issued and outstanding shares on a four-for-one basis.
-Subsequently, Albion acquired all of the issued and outstanding shares on a four-for-one basis.
-Subsequently, Albion as ernamed as "First Mining Finance Corp."
+Subsequently, Albion acquired all of the issued and outstanding shares of KCP on a one-for-one basis, constituting its Qualifying Transaction.
+Immediately following the completion of the transaction, Albion was renamed as "First Mining Finance Corp."
 On March 30, 2015, First Mining was continued under the laws of the Province of British Columbia, Canada pursuant to the BCBCA, and as a result, First Mining is now governed by the laws of the Province of British Columbia.
 On January 8, 2018, we changed our name to "First Mining Gold Corp.".